Sir-Hedgehog/job4j_forum/README.md

 ## Use cases
 1) This app can be pushed and used with any development environment that supports Java (IntellijIDEA, Eclipse, others).

+2) Follow the link [Galaxy forum](https://galaxy_forum.herokuapp.com "Galaxy forum") and enjoy to use app!

 ## Steps of work
 After you pushed webapp, you can use it.
 Steps of work are next: